Kanazawa Station

 Access

 These two museums are located to the south of Kenrokuen Garden and are very close to both Ishikawa Prefectural Museum of Art and Ishikawa Prefectural Noh Theatre.
-To get there from Kanazawa Station take the Kenrokuen Shuttle bus from bus stop #6 at the east exit bus terminal and get off at the Prefectural Museum of Art / Seisonkaku bus stop.
-The museums are a 2 minute walk from the stop.
-The journey takes 14 minutes for a flat fare of 200 yen.
+To get there from Kanazawa Station, take the Kanazawa Loop Bus or a suitable Hokutetsu route bus toward the Honda-no-Mori and Kenrokuen Garden area.
+The Dewa-machi bus stop is about a 3-5 minute walk from the museum buildings, and the Hirosaka / 21st Century Museum bus stop is about an 8 minute walk away.
+The Kanazawa Loop Bus fare is 220 yen for adults and 110 yen for children.
 Here is a map of the location.

-The Museum of History is Closed: December 28th – 3rd January 3rd and during exhibition renewal periods.
+The Museum of History is closed during the year-end/New Year holiday and during exhibition renewal or maintenance periods.

-The Kaga-Honda Museum is Closed: December 29th – 3rd January, on Thursdays from December through February, and during exhibition renewal periods.
+The Kaga-Honda Museum is closed from December 29th to January 3rd, on Thursdays from December through February, and during exhibition renewal periods.

 Museum of History Admission Fees: